braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium.md

 - Add or remove event specifications
 - View live events related to an event specification
 - And more...<br><br>
 8. ![Save/Publish][17]{: style="float:right;max-width:40%;margin-left:15px;margin-bottom:15px;"}Lastly, make sure to Save and Publish.
-If you do not save and publish your data source you will not be able to find it when configuring your Braze connector.
+If you do not save and publish your data source, you will not be able to find it when configuring your Braze connector.

 For further instruction on setting up and editing your data source, check out [here](https://community.tealiumiq.com/t5/Customer-Data-Hub/Data-Sources/ta-p/17933).